shotokando/hello-world/README.md

 # hello-world
-a short description
 Hello lifeforms,
-I like world domination!
+I like world domination and pizza!
+That will be all.